KennethFam/Lottery-Checker/README.md

       ./lotterychecker -f mynumbers.txt -n 1,2,3,4,5
     Note: If you are using MinGW on Windows, use '\' instead of '/'. <br /> <br />

 Numbers in the txt file must be in the format [num1 num2 num3 num4 num5] without the brackets.
-Empty lines will be ignored. <br />
+Empty lines and extra spaces will be ignored. <br />
   Ex: <br />
     1 2 3 4 5 <br />
     6 7 8 9 10 <br /> <br />